Annie (2014 film): Release

 The film officially premiered at the Ziegfeld Theater in New York City on December 7, 2014.

 Piracy

 On November 27, 2014, Annie was one of several films leaked by the "Guardians of Peace", a group that the FBI believes has ties to North Korea, following its breach of Columbia's parent company Sony Pictures Entertainment.
 Within three days of the initial leak, Annie had been downloaded by an estimated 206,000 unique IPs.
 By December 9, the count had risen to over 316,000.
-The chief analyst at BoxOffice.com felt that despite this, the leak was unlikely to affect Annies box office performance as the demographic who pirates movies isn't the target audience for the film.
+The chief analyst at BoxOffice.com felt that despite this, the leak was unlikely to affect Annies box office performance as the demographic who pirates movies is not the target audience for the film.

 Home media

 Annie was released on DVD and Blu-ray/DVD combo pack on March 17, 2015, by Sony Pictures Home Entertainment.

 Reception

 Box office

 Annie opened on December 19, 2014, and earned $5.3 million on its opening day.
 In the first weekend, the film made $15.9 million and ranked third in the North American box office behind other new releases The Hobbit: The Battle of the Five Armies and Night at the Museum: Secret of the Tomb.
 The film grossed $85.9 million in North America and $47.9 million overseas for a worldwide total of $133.8 million.